I bought a ULA CDT when it was time to replace my previous frameless pack two years ago or so.

 I have placed ~6 days of food in the pack somehow in the past.
 Five is perhaps better.

 As mentioned, it is versatile.
 The profile is such that it works well for off-trail jaunts.

 The outside pocket does not work well for bushwhacking.
 For mainly on-trail use, the mesh pocket is probably just fine, however.

 The simple drawstring closure means I am not futzing with straps to get out my gear.

 If I had to do it again, I’d contact ULA and have them put on a custom Robic fabric pocket first.
 I like the outside pocket for rain gear, hauling water for dry camping, and other uses.
 In the winter, my skins, wax kit, and cable bindings find a place in that pocket quite nicely.
 (UPDATE: ULA has since replaced my mesh pocket with Robic.
 The cost was $25. )

 The water bottle pockets are amply sized and easy to adjust.
-I find the extra room is helpful for storing things such a hiking poles when I don’t need them during off-trail scrambles.
+I find the extra room helps store things such as hiking poles when I don’t need them during off-trail scrambles.
 The compression straps on the side of the pack work well and are ideally placed for this type of storage, too.

-The pack resembles of the original and classic Golite Jam a fair amount.
+The pack resembles the original and classic Golite Jam a fair amount.
 Another versatile, durable, and light pack for what it did.